s-sliwinski/OpenCVforRobots/README.md

 # OpenCVforRobots
 ROS project on TurtleBot3 simulation.
-Goal is to learn about use cases of OpenCV library for robots
+Goal is to learn about usecases of OpenCV library for robots